dnelson/temet/docs/installation.rst

 Python Environment
 ------------------

-If you don't yet have a working python installation/environment, then e.g. on the MPCDF machines (vera, freya, isaac, raven, virgo, and so on) you can:
+If you don't yet have a working python installation/environment, then e.g. on the MPCDF machines (vera, freya, raven, virgo, and so on) you can:

 1. Set up a clean anaconda environment:

 .. code-block:: bash

-    module load anaconda/3/2019.03
+    module load anaconda/3/2021.11
     mkdir -p ~/.local/envs
     conda create --prefix=~/.local/envs/myenv python=3.9
     source activate ~/.local/envs/myenv